BelaBartok39/aes_neural_trainer/README.md

 Let's talk about the piece-wise approach to learning.
 The idea is that we break down the AES process and attempt to use an individual NN model (specialized if necessary) to learn each step of that process.
 We will then start putting the parts back together.
 Add a process, train, add a process, and so on until we have a model that is more acccurate that just random guessing.
 Immediate predictions could be made that, well, some parts can be learned and others cannot.
 After all, that is what makes AES so powerful.
 AES was designed to be resistant to the most powerful and advanced computers on earth.
 At the end of the experiment we HOPE to find that is true.
-Let's first look at a few diagrams breaking down the approach.
+Let's first look at a few diagrams breaking down theS approach.

 ![alt text](images/piecewise_approach.png)